 Many other cities in Flanders have popular Christmas markets that draw visitors from all over Europe and Britain.
 The major ones are in:

-- Antwerpen – the market is open from December 8, 2018 to January 6, 2019 on Groenplaats (with an ice skating rink), Handschoenmarkt, Grote Markt, Suikerrui and at Steenplein.
+Antwerpen – the market is open from December 7, 2019, to January 5, 2020, on Groenplaats (with an ice skating rink), Handschoenmarkt, Grote Markt, Suikerrui and at Steenplein.
 Antwerp Cathedral with Rubens paintings are worth seeing in any season.

 Transportation to Belgian Christmas Markets

 Getting to Belgium is easy and often cheap as many flights arrive from all over Europe on low-cost airlines landing at South Brussels-Charleroi Airport (CRL) while bargains are often available on regular airlines such as Brussels Airlines flying to Brussels Airport (BRU) too.
-Travelers from Britain and nearby cities can use the high-speed railways or Eurolines buses, which have a surprisingly large number of coaches passing through Brussels and other Belgian cities.
+Travelers from Britain and nearby cities can use the high-speed railways or buses, which have a surprisingly large number of coaches passing through Brussels and other Belgian cities.

 Enjoying Christmas market food and drinks are an integral part of enjoying Kerstmarkten.
-However, gourmets may resort to the Michelin Red Guide or Michelin Bib Gourmand restaurant guide to find haute cuisine – Bruges, surprisingly, outshines Brussels at the the top three-star restaurant level.
+However, gourmets may resort to the Michelin Red Guide or Michelin Bib Gourmand restaurant guide to find haute cuisine – Bruges, surprisingly, outshines Brussels at the top three-star restaurant level.